MicrosoftDocs/sql-docs/azure-sql/managed-instance/automated-backups-overview.md

 ## <a id="restore-capabilities"></a>Restore capabilities and features

-This table summarizes the capabilities and features of [point-in-time restore](recovery-using-backups.md#point-in-time-restore), [geo-restore](recovery-using-backups.md#geo-restore), and [long-term retention backups](../database/long-term-retention-overview.md).
+This table summarizes the capabilities and features of [point-in-time restore](recovery-using-backups.md#point-in-time-restore), [geo-restore](recovery-using-backups.md#geo-restore), and [long-term retention](../database/long-term-retention-overview.md).

 | Backup properties | PITR | Geo-restore | LTR |
 |---|---|---|---|